dragon-fire-fly/cluedo/README.md

 ## Objective
 "PyClue" is a one player Python terminal game based upon the classic detective game Cluedo.
 More information about the history and gameplay of Cluedo can be found on the [Cluedo wikidpedia page](https://en.wikipedia.org/wiki/Cluedo).

+The objective of PyClue is to provide entertainment to users and provides value to users who want an interactive one player game

 ## Story
 You were invited to a dinner party at the esteemed Dr Black's country Mansion for an evening of dinner, drinks, dancing and debauchery.